 I chose to leave the old paint color because I like the look of the dark behind the boards to highlight the depth.

-Once completely finished attaching everything the guy came back.
-He tiled and added the fixtures then everything got a second coat of paint after filling in the nail holes:
+Once completely finished attaching everything her handyman came back.
+He tiled the floor, changed out the light and added the plumbing fixtures.
+Everything got a second coat of paint after filling in the nail holes.

 Let me give you a tour:

 Do you have the same chills I do?

 I love the mirror, I think it is perfect for the space and stands out so beautifully against the faux shiplap.